Salish Kootenai College

 Notes From Our Reviewers

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.

 Read what our review team had to say about this resource below or learn more about

 Teaching Tips | Science | Pedagogy |

-- Teachers may want to become very familiar with the use of the mapping tool before presenting the lesson to students.
+- Teachers may want to become familiar with the use of the mapping tool before presenting the lesson to students.
+Tutorial is included.

 - Teacher may want to provide additional guidance on the online mapping tool as well as sense-making questions and assessments to help students fully understand the importance and relevance of this activity.

-- Once mastered, instructors could use map tool for extended inquiry based learning experiences following student interest and motivation to increase skills use of this resource.
+- Once mastered, to increase skills, instructors could use the map tool for extended inquiry-based learning experiences following student interest and motivation.

 - This could be a jumping off point to an extension activity where students look at the data in context of policy-making or other related topics.

 - Students will use an interactive (ArcGIS) mapping tool to assess how rising stream temperatures could affect native fish of the Northwest.